23rd District PTA

 A raffle must have a permit!
 When in doubt, be smart and safe - get the permit!

-50-50 raffles and calendar raffles are illegal in the state of California due to penal code requirements.
+50-50 raffles and Calendar raffles are illegal in the state of California due to penal code requirements.

 • Get Your Permit!